 By Gary McKechnie No one could ever have anticipated how Orlando’s first theme park would change the face of the city.
 Then again, back in 1883...

-Relaxation awaits minutes from fast-paced downtown.
-Orlando – Central Florida, known best for Mickey Mouse and Donald Duck, draws more than 50...
+Relaxation awaits minutes from the fast-paced action of downtown Orlando.
+Orlando, known best for Mickey Mouse and Donald Duck, draws more than 50...

 - 1 minute read